knightazura/ghost-sdk/Roadmap.md

     * Add the user UI so that the details of the admin user can be changed
     * Get the concept of post author rolled out across the admin and frontend
 * Advanced post features
     * First and foremost this includes an archive page, post tagging and post SEO.
     * Other potential features for this release include a simple RSS feed, image uploads, search, comments, custom field, scheduling, haunted markdown.
 We'll play it by ear and see which features we think are most important.
-* Dashboard
+* 3rd Party Integrations
+    * We need to start by designing the architecture behind 3rd party integrations & connecting various services for various tasks: sharing, liking, and pulling data (for dashboard widgets)
-    * The dashboard needs love.
-We need to start by designing the architecture behind 3rd party integration.
-For 0.3 we'd like to have the following widgets up and running:
+    * Additionally, the dashboard needs love.
+We need to plan out how internal widgets will work too and for 0.3 we'd like to have the following widgets up and running:
        * Analytics
        * Twitter
        * Facebook